aws-samples/llm-based-advanced-summarization/README.md

   - Data collection and cleaning.ipynb A utility notebook, for downloading and cleaning data in preparation for summarization.
   - sample texts/ a few sample documents of different lengths, already cleaned and ready to summarize.
   - detect_attribution.ipynb a novel way to detect attributions at the sentence level, increasing user trust.
+  - Prompt_evauluation - examples of how to build a framework for evaluation accuracy.
+A more advanced version is in the prompt decompostion folder.
+  - Prompt Decomposition - examples of how to break down prompts into multiple steps to solve for accuracy, cost, scale, and latency.

 ## Security